vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <b>Exploitation Form</b> </td>
     <td rowspan="1">
       <p>Montimage will put the research outcome related to root cause analysis into a product that will extend the company portfolio.
-The product will also be integrated into to monitoring solution of Montimage (MMT) to allow better insight on detected functional and non-functional incidents.
-The product tool will be called MMT-RCA and will be exploited by selling licences and by offring IT services arount it to adapt to some customers needs.  </p>
+The product will also be integrated into the monitoring solution of Montimage (MMT) to allow better insight on detected functional and non-functional incidents.
+The product tool will be called MMT-RCA and will be exploited by selling licences and by offring IT services arount it to adapt to specific customers needs.  </p>
     </td>
       </tr>
     <tr>
     <td rowspan="1">
       <b>IPR Background </b> </td>
     <td rowspan="1">
-      <p>Root Cause analysis has been one of the main research threads with Montimage strategic research.
+      <p>Root Cause analysis is one of the main strategic research topics of Montimage.
 The team has considerable expertise in AI extensions to RCA prior to engaging in the ENACT project.</p>
     </td>
       </tr>
    <tr>